Optimal resource allocation for maintaining system solvency: Problem formulation and properties

+with $\mathbb E_x:=\mathbb E[\cdot|X^\Phi_0=x]$ denoting the expectation operator conditional on the state process starting at the position $x\in \mathbb R^n_+$.
 The functional $V^n$ corresponds to a system-reliability objective: maximize the probability that every unit survives forever.
 The functional $U^n$ corresponds to a survivor-count objective: maximize the expected number of units that survive forever.
 These two objectives mirror, respectively, a no-one-left-behind policy and a save-as-many-as-possible policy in triage ethics \cite{Persad2009Scarce,Zeneli2021TriageValues}.